mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 6. Update role assignments as needed within command scope
 7. View current role assignments in their assigned command
 8. Maintain role assignment records and audit trail for their command

+**Note:** Investigation Unit role assignments are managed exclusively by HRD, not by Admin role assignment managers.

 ### Staff Officer - Administrative Manager
 **Primary Role:** Command-level administration and coordination